Skip to main content

 Verification

-#This guide is based on official INZ instructions for the INZ 1198 form and is updated with any changes to form editions or filing rules.
+This guide is based on official INZ instructions for the INZ 1198 form and is updated with changes in form editions or filing rules.
 Always check the official INZ website to confirm current requirements.

 FAQs